-Celebrations include singing of hymns and prayers.
+Celebrations include singing hymns and prayers.
 A temporary platform/altar is constructed which is decorated with flowers, vines, and creepers.

-Friends and family get together to celebrate the thanksgiving day by cooking meals at home.
+Friends and family get together to celebrate thanksgiving day by cooking meals at home.
 Of course, you cannot miss having the turkey on a thanksgiving day.